Harvard Law School, J.D.

 Government investigations and enforcement actions, including the successful representation of a high-profile U.S. Senator in a multiyear investigatory inquiry by the U.S. Department of Justice, the successful clearing of a U.S. Representative before the House Ethics Committee (in a unanimous vote) after the Office of Congressional Ethics had unanimously found substantial reason to believe that the official had violated conflict-of-interest laws, and dozens of Federal Election Commission and state-agency enforcement actions.

 Recognizing his breadth of knowledge, ability to “get to yes,” and the unique skills he acquired as a former campaign tactician, more and more multi-billion dollar companies and high-profile clients are relying on Chris to navigate them through legal and strategic minefields when the stakes are high.
-Now based in his home state of Texas, Chris maintains a national political law and election law practice representing clients in more than 30 states.
+Now based in his home state of Texas, Chris maintains a national political law and election law practice representing clients from nearly all 50 states.

 Chris has been honored as the “U.S. Government Lawyer of the Year” by Lawyer Monthly and various other publications in 2013, 2014, 2015, and 2016, as well as “U.S. Government Affairs and Public Policy Lawyer of the Year.”
 He has received numerous “under 40” acclaims, including being named to The National Trial Lawyers “Top 40 Under 40” list, receiving the American Association of Political Consultants’ prestigious “40 Under 40” award, and being selected an Austin Under 40 nominee.
 Chris is consistently recognized as a “Super Lawyer” for Legislative and Governmental Affairs by Super Lawyers and Texas Monthly magazines, and he was featured in Texas Lawyer’s “Legal Leaders on the Rise” edition spotlighting 25 up-and-comers in the Texas legal community.
 Chris was also one of two attorneys in the country selected by Aristotle Inc. to the 2011 Republican Dream for his work on behalf of Republican political clients.
 Chris was appointed and confirmed as General Counsel for the Republican Party of Texas in 2017, and he served in that role for two years.